 - PCM - per calendar month

 - OFP - open fire place

-Locate your local or regional paper to find out how to submit a classified ad.
+Contact your local or regional paper through their website to find out how to submit a classified ad.

 It might take a while to find the right housemate for you, but it pays to keep on looking.
 For more about housemates, check out these other pages on Youth Central: